 78. 71% of communities saw their visibility increase over the last two years, 67% of them with an added increase in urgency: the COVID-19 pandemic, tipped branded online communities from a nice-to-have to a must-have.

 79. 74% of community programs report an increased recognition of their value during COVID, 62% experienced an increase in engagement with 17% of those seeing a significant increase:

 over the last two years, the place of community in organizations has shifted

-, with community becoming a more commonly required investment, particularly in the start-up space.
+, with internet community becoming a more commonly required investment, particularly in the start-up space.

-80. 84% of companies that work to improve their customer experience with community programs report an increase in their revenue: this mentality might require a culture shift within your organization, but it will be worth it, considering that customer-centric companies are 60% more profitable than companies that don’t focus on customers.
+80. 84% of companies that work to improve their customer experience with community programs report an increase in their revenue: this mentality might require a culture shift within your organization, but it will be worth it, considering that customer-centric companies with branded online communities are 60% more profitable than companies that don’t focus on customers.

 81. Impact of Covid-19 Crisis on Community Plans:

 significantly stalied plans 9%, stalied plans 26%, Little or no change 24%, Accelerated some plans 28%, significantly accelerated 12% according to the industry study

 82. Employee Objectives Addressed by Internal Communities are faster answers 87%, professional development 70%, networking 72%, new ideas 68%, trust & confedence 58%, inspiration & perspective 57%, less frustration 49%, mentoring 45%: the advantage of internal business online community.

 83. Empowered Members Adopt New Behaviors.
 External Communities Deliver a Range of Customer Objectives: according to the Customer Engagement Playbook

 networking is 80%, faster Answers 76%, inspiration & perspective 61%, new ideas 60%, professional development 54%, product expertise 53%, trust & confidence 53%, less frustration 37% are main benefits of online communities for business.